 Profitability of the Robinhood Checking Account

-Where first they use to charge consumers fees for online banking privileges, Megabanks now absorb many of the costs associated with online banking, on average $13-$15 per user per year.
+First, they charge consumers fees for online banking privileges; megabanks now absorb many of the costs associated with online banking, on average $13-$15 per user per year.
 Marketing costs to attract and keep accounts run into the multi-million-dollar range.
 For example, Marcus, a Goldman-Sachs product, spends approximately $80 million a year on marketing.
 Would Robinhood have the same kind of resources to compete?

 Checking Accounts as Temporary Repositories